Centrally located in Phoenix, First Place is transit oriented and within walking distance of light rail and public transportation.

 Phoenix Sky Harbor International Airport is a great example of the supportive community found throughout Greater Phoenix.
 At several locations throughout the airport, you can purchase local products that support adults with autism.
 SMILE® Biscotti and a collection of items produced by SARRC’s Beneficial Beans® social enterprise can be purchased at two Peet’s Coffee & Tea locations and in the Pardies Shops and Casa Unlimited, Inc. stores.
 SMILE Biscotti is one of the top-selling passive good items for Peet’s at Terminal 4!

 For many First Place Transition Academy participants and residents, GateWay Community College is their first experience on a community college campus.
-Through the First Place Transition Academy, GateWay is where participants engage in a strategically sequenced collection of 33 semester-length courses focused on life skills, career readiness and interpersonal relations.
+At GateWay, participants engage in a strategically sequenced collection of 32 semester-length courses focused on life skills, career readiness and interpersonal relations.
 Many participants are also enjoying paid internships on campus.

 Southwest Autism Research & Resource Center (SARRC), First Place’s sister nonprofit, occupies two locations.
 This is SARRC’s Campus for Exceptional Children where families receive continued support through early intervention and training programs for families, educators and professionals.
 SARRC’s administrative offices are also based here.